austinchandra/flickr-to-google/README.md

 To find your Flickr cookies, go to Flickr's website, then open the list of cookies in your browser's developer menu.
 On Chrome, this can be found under Application -> Cookies -> https://flickr.com.

-Copy the values for `cookie_session` and `cookie_epass` for the command.
-These are required in order to download full-quality videos.
+Find the values for `cookie_session` and `cookie_epass` and verify that they do not expire for a reasonable time (e.g. at least 2-3 days).
+These are required in order to download full-quality videos from Flickr.

 ```
 python3 flickr-to-google set-config \